stajichlab/PHYling/README.md

 Options:
   -o directory, --output directory
-                        Output directory of the alignment results (default: phyling-align-[YYYYMMDD-HHMMSS] (UTC timestamp)) -E float, --evalue float
+                        Output directory of the alignment results (default: phyling-align-[YYYYMMDD-HHMMSS] (UTC timestamp)) --seqtype {dna,pep,AUTO}
+                        Input data sequence type (default: AUTO) -E float, --evalue float
                         Hmmsearch reporting threshold (default: 1e-10, only being used when bitscore cutoff file is not available)
   -M {hmmalign,muscle}, --method {hmmalign,muscle}
                         Program used for multiple sequence alignment (default: hmmalign) --non_trim            Report non-trimmed alignment results -t THREADS, --threads THREADS
                         Threads for hmmsearch and the number of parallelized jobs in MSA step.
-Better be multiple of 4 if using more than 8 threads (default: 4) -v, --verbose         Verbose mode for debug
+Better be multiple of 4 if using more than 8 threads (default: 8) -v, --verbose         Verbose mode for debug
   -h, --help            show this help message and exit
 ```